Researched and written by Drex Bradshaw

 Sure enough when I located the bible and opened it daddy had signed “O.W.
 Newman” I knew then that my memory was correct.”

-Portions of the land holding across Crittenden Road, east side on the Nansemond between Hobson and the Copeland farm was sold to Robert Lafayette Wilkerson, father of George Frank Wilkerson.
+Portions of the land holding across Crittenden Road east side on the Nansemond between Hobson and the Copeland farm, was sold to Robert Lafayette Wilkerson, father of George Frank Wilkerson.
 Robert and his family came from England in the 1800’s.
 Marion Wilkerson, in an interview, said that her great grandfather was buried at Saint John’s Church and her parents are buried at Wesley Chapel Methodist Church.
 Her grandfather, Robert Lafayette Wilkerson, was a cabin boy on a lumber boat on the Nansemond and he owned a store in Hobson under the trade name of Luke’s.
 That store was on the land that is now the entrance to the Schaubach home.
-There was a Wilkerson tobacco wharf on the Nansemond side somewhere between the Raine farm (Briar Farm), discussed in the agriculture and commerce section under 20th century, and the Route 17 bridge.
+There was a Wilkerson tobacco wharf on the Nansemond side somewhere between the Raine farm (Briar Farm), discussed in the Agriculture and Commerce section, and the Route 17 bridge.
 The farm was purchased in three separate tracts.
 The first house was built on the tract now known as Longvue Shores and was ultimately sold to the Youngks who developed it to what it is today.
-The next section may have been adjacent to the Carney farm and what is now the game preserve and the third and final section was at the end of the Wilkerson lane, bordered by the Pope farm and crossed the road on the Chuckatuck Creek side.
-The second home built in 1905 by Marion’s grandfather was on the Nansemond River at the end of the current lane and remained until the late 1990s when the farm was sold and the land was developed along the waterfront.
+The next section may have been adjacent to the Carney farm and what is now the game preserve and the third and final section was at the end of the Wilkerson lane, bordered on the Pope farm and crossed the road on the Chuckatuck Creek side.
+The second home built in 1905 by Marion’s grandfather was on the Nansemond River at the end of the current lane and remained until the late 1990’s when the farm was sold and the land was developed along the waterfront.

 Sam Chapman and Cliff Pruden developed a water system circa 1935 for themselves and the local African American community.
-In Sandy Bottom the initial deep well was on Pruden property close to the road and remains in operation today.
+The initial deep well was on Pruden property close to the road and remains in operation today.
 Originally this system served all of the houses from the Browns, first house on the right coming from Chuckatuck to just past Diamond Grove Baptist Church.
 In later years a well was drilled on the Community Center property and in 2000 the majority of this system was taken over by the city of Suffolk.
-The original well although serving a smaller number of members, is still in operation and just recently upgraded according to Gib Chapman.
+The original well although serving a smaller number of members is still in operation and just recently upgraded according to Gib Chapman.

 There is not a lot of specific detail in this writing about the owners of the property in and around Sandy Bottom which is by design.
 Sandy Bottom like all the other villages would be a book unto itself when all the available data is researched and written.
 If anything obvious has been left out or misquoted it is not by design.
 Any corrections, additions or deletions will be appreciated by all concerned and will be incorporated into the archives at the earliest convenience of the GCHF.